General Bertrand Clauzel

 Pronunciation:

-In 1798 Clauzel was put at the disposition of the Army of England and he became the chief of staff to General Grouchy.
+In 1798 Clauzel was put at the disposal of the commander of the Army of England and he became the chief of staff to General Grouchy.
 That December he negotiated the abdication of the King of Sardinia.
-1799 was a busy year for Clauzel as he was promoted to général de brigade, made commander at Alexandria and later Bologne, and then he fought at the Battle of Novi under his old commander, Pérignon.
-In 1800 he took command of the 4th Division under General Suchet, and during the campaign that spring he seized the tower of the redoubts of Melogno and participated in the attack on Monte-San-Giacomo.
+1799 was a busy year for Clauzel as he was promoted to général de brigade, he was made commander at Alexandria and later Bologna, and then he fought at the Battle of Novi under his old commander Pérignon.
+In 1800 he took command of the 4th Division under General Suchet and during the campaign that spring he seized the tower of the redoubts of Melogno and participated in the attack on Monte-San-Giacomo.
 Months later in December he fought at Pozzolo and Monzembano.

-Late 1801 saw General Clauzel being designated as part of the army sent to Saint-Domingue.
+In late 1801 General Clauzel was designated as part of the army to be sent to Saint-Domingue.
 As part of Desfourneaux's division, he seized Port-au-Prince.
-In July of 1802 he briefly served as inspector general of gendarmerie, and that September he was promoted to général de division by General Leclerc.
-On the same day as his promotion, General Clauzel took command of the left division of the north.
-That December he seized Fort-Dauphin and became commander at Cap Français, and then he took command of the right of the north until the final surrender of the French in Saint-Domingue.
-In September of 1803, Clauzel was ordered to depart Saint-Domingue and return to France.
-Unfortunately for Clauzel, his ship was shipwrecked on the coast of Florida.
-He made his way to New York and obtained a new trip across the Atlantic to return to France.
+In July of 1802 he briefly served as inspector general of gendarmerie and that September he was promoted to général de division by General Leclerc.
+On the same day as his promotion, Clauzel took command of the left division of the north.
+That December he seized Fort-Dauphin and became commander at Cap Français and then he took command of the right division of the north.
+In 1803 Clauzel became disillusioned with the new commander-in-chief Rochambeau's policies and decisions.
+Clauzel worked with Thouvenot at first to try and influence Rochambeau before they eventually conspired on a plot to overthrow Rochambeau and exile him.
+However, in September of 1803 Rochambeau learned of the plot and ordered both Clauzel and Thouvenot arrested and deported.1 Clauzel was shipped off but unfortunately for him, his ship was shipwrecked off the coast of Florida.
+He survived the wreck and made his way to New York where he obtained passage for a trip across the Atlantic Ocean to return to France.

-In January of 1813 Clauzel was back in action, taking command of the Army of the North in Spain.
-Later that year he was rewarded with the Grand Cross of the Order of the Reunion.
-That July Clauzel took command of the left wing of the Army of the Pyrenees under Marshal Soult, and he fought at Ibagnetta and Cubiry.
-He continued to fight, in August seizing the pass of Berra and in November he and his men were repulsed on the Nivelle.
-In 1814 Clauzel fought at Orthez , won at Aire, and served at Toulouse before receiving word of Napoleon's abdication.
+In January of 1813 Clauzel had recovered and was ready for service, taking command of the Army of the North in Spain.
+Later that year he was awarded the Grand Cross of the Order of the Reunion.
+That July Clauzel took command of the left wing of the Army of the Pyrenees under Marshal Soult and he seized the pass of Ibagnetta and fought at Cubiry.
+He continued to fight, in August seizing the pass of Berra and then in November he and his men were repulsed on the Nivelle.
+In 1814 Clauzel fought at Orthez , won at Aire, and served at Toulouse before receiving word of Napoleon's abdication in April.

-The returning Bourbons rewarded Clauzel as a Knight of Saint Louis and Grand Cross of the Legion of Honor, but he did not hesitate to rejoin Napoleon when Napoleon returned from Elba in 1815.
-Napoleon placed Clauzel in charge of defending the Western Pyrenees and made him a Peer of France.
-After Napoleon's second abdication, Clauzel evacuated Bordeaux and was suspended and proscribed.
-He left France for the United States and the next year a council of war in France condemned him to die.
-Living in the United States, Clauzel settled near Mobile, Alabama where he tended a vegetable garden and brought his produce to the market himself.1
+The restored Bourbons named Clauzel a Knight of Saint Louis and awarded him the Grand Cross of the Legion of Honor, but he did not hesitate to rejoin Napoleon when Napoleon returned from Elba for the Hundred Days in 1815.
+Napoleon placed Clauzel in charge of the Army of the Western Pyrenees and made him a Peer of France.
+After Napoleon's second abdication, Clauzel evacuated Bordeaux and he was suspended and proscribed.
+He left France for the United States and the next year a council of war in France condemned him to death.
+Living in the United States, Clauzel settled near Mobile, Alabama where he tended a vegetable garden and brought his produce to the market himself.2

 Notes